dreymonde/Evaluate/README.md

 # Evaluate

-Converts a string to an expression and evaluate it.
+Converts a string to an expression and evaluates it.

 ## Usage